isomerpages/moe-westviewpri/index.md

   - infopic:
       title: LEARNING FOR LIFE PROGRAMME
       subtitle: (ACE the Arts)
-      description: Every child is an artiste.
-A.C.E the Arts seeks to provide every child with the opportunity to discover and develop their talents.
-Pupils learn how to...
+      description: Every child a talented pupil.
+West Viewans appreciate and create, exploring their interests and talents, to become passionate learners and confident leaders.
       button: Read More
       url: /uniquely-us/llp/
       image: /images/LLP.png
       alt: Learning for Life Programme
   - infopic:
       title: STRIVE
-      description: Every child is a talented pupil.
-STRIVE@West View, our school-based Modular CCA, exposes our pupils to a broad range of experiences in the various...
+      description: Every child a talented pupil.
+STRIVE@West View exposes our pupils to a broad range of experiences to allow pupils to explore and pursue their interests.
       button: Read More
       url: /uniquely-us/strive-modular-cca/
       image: /images/strive.png
       alt: STRIVE
   - infopic:
       title: VIEWAN XP
-      description: Every child is an engaged inquirer.
-VIEWAN XP, our school’s enriched curriculum beyond the regular, seeks to provide platforms and create varied...
+      description: Every child an engaged inquirer.
+VIEWAN XP enriches our curriculum, equipping pupils with 21CC skills to be future-ready learners.
       button: Read More
       url: /uniquely-us/viewan-xp/
       image: /images/viewan.png